How Does Local Bottled Water Affect Your Coffee Experience?

 If you have any questions, suggestion, requests, or would like to discover more about the Specialty Batch Coffee experience, drop us a comment below.

-Considered as one of the region’s pioneers in specialty coffee education and Dubai cafe culture development, Ryan Godinho is a renowned Australian entrepreneur, who is accredited as the country's first SCAA AST, National Championships coordinator and also holds a postgraduate Certificate of Advanced Studies in Coffee Excellence from Zurich University (ZHAW)
+Considered as one of the region’s pioneers in specialty coffee education and Dubai cafe culture development, Ryan Godinho is an Australian entrepreneur who is accredited as the country's first SCAA AST and National Coffee Championships Coordinator.
+He is a frequent contributor to Forbes and Entrepreneur Magazines and also holds a postgraduate Certificate of Advanced Studies in Coffee Excellence from Zurich University (ZHAW).

 RECOMMENDED FOR YOU